chewett/cache-n-crunch/README.md

 cache-n-crush
 =============

+**Please note: This is a custom caching framework designed both to play around with using uglify js and uglify css, and to be used for a custom website not suited for standard caching systems.
+ In production you probably will want to use other caching frameworks such as assetic.**

 Version 0.1 was a proof of concept to test if it worked.
 Since this does indeed appear to work im going to rework it to fill a number of potential objectives: